-- 27. Infrastructure and reconstruction spending is a near-term priority, while in the medium term, the county will aim to gradually reduce the debt-to-revenue ratio.
-The county continues to be exposed to natural disasters e.g. fall army worms, landslides and lightning, as well as the priority development needs, which requires careful management of fiscal space. - 28.
+- 26. Infrastructure and reconstruction spending is a near-term priority, while in the medium term, the county will aim to gradually reduce the debt-to-revenue ratio.
+The county continues to be exposed to natural disasters e.g. fall army worms, landslides and lightning, as well as the priority development needs, which requires careful management of fiscal space. - 27.
 In reference to the National Budget Statement 2018/19, as learnt over recent years, there is no scope for further fiscal expansion from large external loans due to the already large debt portfolio for the national government.
-Fiscal expansion beyond the capacity of domestic revenue must be funded by increases in budget support and external aid, issuance of domestic bonds that mobilizes excess domestic liquidity, with some prudent external borrowing for viable projects, on highly concessional terms. - 29.
-Borrowing will be limited to financing of the budget gap for the various initiatives undertaken by the county in efforts to diversify and stimulate the economy.
-The financing gap for the medium term is estimated at Kshs 39 Billion with an average of Kshs 13 Billion for a given Financial Year as indicated in table-
+Fiscal expansion beyond the capacity of domestic revenue must be funded by increases in budget support and external aid, issuance of domestic bonds that mobilizes excess domestic liquidity, with some prudent external borrowing for viable projects, on highly concessional terms. - 28.
+Borrowing will be limited to financing of the budget gap for the various initiatives undertaken by the county in efforts to diversify and stimulate the economy. - 29.
+During the medium term, and subject to guarantee from the National Government, half of the financing requirements will be sourced from highly concessional external borrowing from World Bank (WB) for budget support (loan portion) also for the flagship infrastructure projects.
+The balance will be sourced domestically but through consultations with National Government.
+For the 2 outer years, similar financing methods will also be taken. - 30.
+During this 3 year period of the CMTDS, the county does not project to undertake any external borrowing under commercial terms but only on concessional terms.
+On other financing options as explored in this CMTDS it includes 'existing' sources and also 'potential' sources that the county can consider to seek financing from.